 European Natura 2000 Award

 Applications by multiple applicants are allowed, but one of the applicants has to be designated as the lead.
-Entrants must clearly present tangible results that have been achieved in the past five years.
-More details can be found in the Guidelines for Applicants .
+Entrants have to clearly present tangible results achieved in the past five years.
+More details on the eligibility criteria can be found in the[304 KB] .

 All eligible applications are then assessed by an independent evaluation team for their effectiveness, originality, durability, costs and benefits, and replicability.
 A panel establishes the short list of finalists which is then considered by the Jury.

 Based on the short list of finalists, a high level Jury - including representatives of the EU Institutions, local authorities, stakeholders and organisations active in the field of nature conservation - chooses the winners of the five category awards.

 In a parallel and independent process, the winner of the Citizens' Award is chosen by a public vote.

 The announcement of all six winners is made at the Award Ceremony on 21 May.